rodzanto/ml-workshop/machine-learning/sagemaker-debug-monitor/1-step.md

 ![how model monitor works](model-monitor-how-it-works.jpg)

-In this workshop you will train a model using the XGBoost algorithm that will classify a given network traffic flow and detect whether it is benign or malicious.
+In this lab you will train a model using the XGBoost algorithm that will classify a given network traffic flow and detect whether it is benign or malicious.

 [![go to lab](../../_media/go-to-lab.png)](https://github.com/sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop)